 I study accounting because the focus of accounting research on the processes that generate organizational performance is a powerful approach to understanding businesses, governments, and nonprofits.
 Looking at the outputs of the accounting process from the context of systems science can help consumers of accounting data, managers, and academics better understand the organizations we interact with.

-System Dynamics is a method for making the complicated mathematics underlying differential equations accessible, while providing insight for decision makers by building models grounded in operational realities.
-The structure of a system determines how it will respond to our decisions, so developing an understanding of how different structures behave is essential for managers.
+System Dynamics is a method for making the complicated mathematics underlying complex systems accessible.
+The structure of a system determines its behavior, so developing an understanding of different fundamental structures is essential for managers.
 My elective class in system dynamics helps students master this understanding and enables them to select "high leverage points" for action across disciplines and sectors.

 Kawika Pierson is an Assistant Professor of Accounting and Quantitative Methods at Willamette University's Atkinson Graduate School of Management.
 He graduated from MIT's Sloan School in 2011 with a PhD in Management, focusing on System Dynamics and Accounting.
 His thesis, entitled "Profit Cycle Dynamics," consists of three essays examining the existence and causes of profit cycles in the airline industry, the insurance industry, and across sectors in the economy.

 Kawika's research interests lie in the application of differential equation modeling to problems in accounting and other areas of management.
-His accounting research is focused on detecting and explaining long term patterns in firm and industry earnings.
-His interests in other research areas range from explaining and correcting the relative age effect in professional sports to better understanding government budgets and policy making.
-He has published in several academic journals and presented his work at conferences including the International Systems Dynamics Conference and the Production and Operations Management Society Conference.
+His accounting research is focused on public financial management.
+His interdisciplinary research ranges from explaining and correcting the relative age effect in professional sports to better understanding utility pole decay and optimal replacement.
+He has published in high quality academic journals and presented his work at conferences including the International Systems Dynamics Conference, the Public Management Research Association Conference, and the Production and Operations Management Society Conference.

 Kawika brings extensive private sector experience as a derivatives trader and consultant.
 He traded softs (renewable commodities) and options for Louis Dreyfus Commodities both in the domestic market and in China.
 He has consulted for environmental engineering firms, hedge funds, and nonprofit organizations.